MobileCaddy/tutorial-ionic-contact-explorer/README.md

 ## Overview

-This is a repo to accompany the MobileCaddy tutorial on building an offline ready Accounts and Contcat explorer for Salesforce.
+This is a repo to accompany the MobileCaddy tutorial on building an offline ready Accounts and Contact explorer for Salesforce.
 The Tutorial can be found [here](http://developer.mobilecaddy.net/docs/tutorials/accounts-contact-explorer)

 The code here can be used as a guide to what the code should look like after each module in the tutorial.
 It has branches at each step of the tutorial;
 * tut/0